Image from Bernd Helfert

 The difficulty of creating a backup recording varies according to that entity's substrate.
-AIs resident in many of the standard kinds of computronium can often be reproduced nearly instantly with full fidelity, but some advanced computronium substrates and special cognitive structures make this process difficult or even impossible.
+Virtuals resident in many of the standard kinds of computronium can often be reproduced nearly instantly with full fidelity, but some advanced computronium substrates and special cognitive structures make this process difficult or even impossible.
 Likewise most (though not all) vecs can make copies of themselves by replicating their program in an identical body.
-Bionts, and cyborgs that use a biologically based brain, can be copied, but the process requires considerably more time, depending on the acceptable degree of fidelity.
-Backups of biont brains are not the "snapshot" that common understanding makes it, but a fairly detailed mapping of the activity and connections of the neurons and glial cells and the brain's general biochemical state, gathered from passive recorders over a span of seconds or even minutes.
-The data from such recordings, together with genetic information and a less detailed record of the overall body's state and proportions is used to create a "good enough" copy that cannot be distinguished from the original by subsingularity intellects.
+Biont and cyborgs that use a biological brain can be copied, but the process requires considerably more time (depending on the acceptable degree of fidelity).
+Backups of biont brains are not the "snapshot" that common understanding makes it, but a fairly detailed mapping of the activity and connections of the neurons and glial cells and the brain's general biochemical state, gathered from recorders over a span of seconds or even minutes.
+Local backups for bionts constantly spool this information, in event of sudden death hazy memories of the moments leading up to the event are common.
+The data from such recordings together with geno- and phenotype information (typically generated by medisystem, or an autodoc scan) is used to create a high fidelity copy that cannot be distinguished from the original without forensic scrutiny.
 A few clades, such as the Polarizers have minds that cannot be recorded at all.
 This is usually a side effect of some other design feature (in the case of the Polarizers, mind encryption).

-Modern technology is such that if a recording is possible then accurate restored backup copies of most entities, even bionts, act and feel subjectively as if they are the originals, whatever their philosophical doubts may be.
+Modern technology is such that if a recording is possible then accurate restored backup copies of most entities, even bionts, act and feel subjectively as if they are the originals, whatever their philosophical doubts may be (see continuity vs pattern theory).
 Practical experience has shown that the personality of an embodied backup eventually diverges from that of the original, just as any person changes over time, and that if two copies are created at the same time from the same backup data they diverge slowly due to chaos effects even if placed in identical environments.
-In this sense the copy is not, empirically, the same as any original or the same as any other copy.
-The rate of divergence accelerates with differing experiences, and of course some clades and individuals diverge more swiftly than others from the original template.
-Again, to subsingularity individuals this usually looks like, and effectively is, normal personality development and change.
+The rate of divergence changes depending on different experiences with some clades and individuals diverging more swiftly than others from the original template.
+This process is indistinguishable from normal singleton personality development and change.

-In some places creation of backups is commonplace, and many nanotopias automatically deploy a backup if a citizen is killed unless that individual has placed a "do not reconstitute" order on recordings (a wish which may or may not be honoured).
+Throughout the Terragen sphere creation of backups is commonplace, and many autotopias automatically restore a citizen from backup if they are killed unless that individual has placed a "do not reconstitute" order on record (a wish which may or may not be honoured).
 In other places creation of entities from backup is restricted or prohibited, on a variety of grounds ranging from purely practical goals such as enhancing the rate of memetic and genetic turnover in the population, or dampening risk-taking impulses in the populace to less definable philosophical and religious ideals.

 Creation or reconstitution of individuals from backup data is usually governed by the local polity's reproduction laws, if there are any.
 In most parts of the Civilized Galaxy, this prevents more than one (or at most a few) copies of an individual from existing in the same polity at the same time.
-There are, naturally, many exceptions to this general rule, but experiences with occasional runaway reproduction by "ditto" enthusiasts (the Fubas Clone Goo Event, is one of the most notorious) have generally forced this or a similar solution regardless of the polity's original memetic regarding backups.
+There are, naturally, many exceptions to this general rule with the most common being the use of temporary licenses.
+Experiences with occasional runaway reproduction by "ditto" enthusiasts (the Fubas Clone Goo Event, is one of the most notorious) have generally forced this or a similar solution regardless of the polity's original memetic regarding backups.

 - Bailout Device